CVC Words for Beginners: Blending Activities for K1 & K2 (Singapore)

 "cat"

 Do this for your child first.
 Then do it together.
-Then let your child try alone.
+Then let your child try it alone.
+You're not testing — you're demonstrating what their brain needs to do.

 Step 2: Use Your Finger as a Guide